27 Mar My Dog Has A Swollen Face or Mouth – Here Is What It Could Mean

 1. Dental Abscesses

 Abscesses form around tooth roots when a tooth becomes infected with bacteria.
 Infections may be caused by tooth fractures, periodontal disease (gum disease), or because a tooth has died.
-Tooth death is usually due to concussive forces disrupting the blood supply to the tooth directly or causing inflammation which crushes the blood supply inside the tooth.
+Tooth death is usually due to concussive forces disrupting the blood supply to the tooth directly or causing inflammation, which crushes the blood supply inside the tooth.

 Swelling in the mouth is typically localized to the area around the root of the tooth.
 It is usually quite firm and painful to the touch.
 Additionally, the infection can cause the skin and soft tissue structures in the local area to become swollen.
 This type of swelling is usually confined to the quadrant of the face where the tooth is, i.e., the right side of the face is swollen when a right upper tooth is infected, or the right jaw is swollen when a right lower tooth is infected.

 Sometimes the infection can cause a draining tract, which is an opening in the skin over the abscess where pus drains out.
-This can happen inside the mouth at the gums overlying the tooth or outside the mouth through the skin.
+This can happen inside the mouth at the gums overlying the tooth, or outside the mouth through the skin.
 Either way, the abscess takes the path of least resistance to the outside.
 The most common places we see these draining tracts are under the eye and under the lower jaw.
-Often the abscess can be extremely painful until it ruptures, relieving the pressure.
+Often, the abscess can be extremely painful until it ruptures, relieving the pressure.

 2. Allergic Reactions

-Acute allergic reactions in dogs are commonly caused by insect or spider bites or by contact allergies to grasses or other environmental allergens.
+Acute allergic reactions in dogs are commonly caused by insect bites or by contact allergies to grasses or other environmental allergens.
 They can also be caused by items pets have eaten, medications, or, rarely, by vaccines.
 Allergic reactions in dogs generally have two manifestations on the skin of the face and body, and they are also frequently accompanied by vomiting and/or diarrhea.
 Allergic reactions like this are considered a type 1 hypersensitivity reaction.

 The first manifestation is hives, which look like raised bumps on the skin.
 Usually, they are 1-3cm in size, rounded, and sometimes they are quite itchy.
 If the skin/fur color is pink/white or light tan and the coat is short, you can see that the hives look red, but this is very hard to see on darker colored skin or in pets with longer coats.
 They are typically distributed on the face and head, front legs, and sometimes the chest and belly.
-Commonly the lip margins and eyelids are also quite puffy.
+Commonly, the lip margins and eyelids are also quite puffy.

 The second manifestation is generalized facial swelling (called angioedema or angioneurotic edema).
 In this case, the entire face swells up, sometimes quite dramatically.
-Usually, the area around the eyes and lips are the most dramatic, making the pet look like they’ve just come out of a boxing match!
+Usually, the area around the eyes and lips is the most dramatic, making the pet look like they’ve just come out of a boxing match!
 Angioedema is not typically itchy or painful; usually, the pet doesn’t even seem to notice anything is wrong!

 Thankfully for dogs and cats, throat swelling and airway closure are NOT typically part of the allergic reactions that I just described.
 True allergic anaphylaxis (which tends to manifest itself in dogs and cats as acute collapse without any changes to the skin or airway), while somewhat common in people, is extremely rare in dogs and cats and may only be seen by vets a few times in their entire career.